willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ![Contrastive *max* jitter `v_Haircut_g06_c01`](media/results/extrema/ucf101/v_Haircut_g06_c01.pdf)

-Attention maps for the clips with the max/min jitter for the **temporal** tower and EBP type (contrastive/non-contrastive) (network trained on UCF101)
+Attention maps for the clips with the max/min jitter for the **temporal** stream and EBP type (contrastive/non-contrastive) (network trained on UCF101)

 </div>